 It’s generally agreed that men are less flexible than women, but it’s not just because they are less inclined to stretch.
 Men typically have more muscle, which can make stretching more difficult.
 Women, on the other hand, in addition to having less muscle mass, have a smaller bone structure, and are thought to have more flexible joints as a result of hormones.

-“It’s normal physiology,” said Dr. Mike Bracko, an exercise physiologist in Calgary, Alberta, and a fellow at the American College of Sports Medicine.
+“It’s normal physiology,” said Dr. Mike Bracko, a hockey coach and exercise physiologist in Calgary, Alberta, and a fellow at the American College of Sports Medicine.

 Studies show that a majority of working Americans are now in occupations where they are sedentary; and a majority of the workforce is men.
 In addition to the obvious problems associated with lack of activity — weight gain and poor overall fitness — the physical position we are in throughout the day contributes to tight muscles.
-Bracko calls these “chronic occupational positions” and recommends a series of stretches that can be done at work or at the gym to counteract them.
+Bracko calls these “chronic occupational positions” and recommends a series of stretches you can do at work or at the gym to counteract them.

 You can do a version of this stretch in a doorway, one arm at a time.
 Because the doorway is providing resistance, you can get a longer, fuller stretch, extending your range of motion even more.
 Hold either stretch (or both) for 10 to 20 counts.

 An added benefit — stretching your chest and the front of your shoulders causes the muscles of the shoulder blades (scapula) to contract, strengthening them and counteracting your body’s chronic position.

 “Not only do you get a stretch, but you also get a bit of a muscle contraction in the muscles on the opposite side of the body.
 You get a double benefit,” Bracko said.